ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 logs in the set of logs issuing all the SCTs in the 'sct\_data' element.

-\[ TODO: We had discussed the above paragraph, and we definely need to clarify it.
+\[ TODO: We have discussed the above paragraph, and we definitely need to clarify it.
 \]